eobwebdevelop/React-FetchAPI-ChuckNorris_exercise/README.md

 ## Description
-The main goal of this exercise is fetching API
+The main goal of this exercise is fetching API on React

 ## Deployed Version
 https://react-fetch-api-chuck-norris.netlify.com/